srilaasya/A2A_hack/README.md

 # Realtor Agent

-A simple realtor agent that helps users search for properties.
+A realtor agent that helps users search for properties using real estate APIs.

 ## Features

-- Property search functionality
+- Property search using Oxxylabs (Zillow) and Attom APIs
 - Task execution with progress streaming
 - REST API interface

+## Prerequisites

+- Python 3.8 or higher
+- Oxxylabs username and password
+- Attom API key

 ## Installation